PraphulSamavedam/praphulsamavedam-github.io/_pages/about.md

   - /aboutme.html
   - /aboutme/
 ---
-Name: Samavedam Manikhanta Praphul
+Data Scientist
 ======
+I am working as a data scientist at [UBS](https://www.ubs.com/) under the client analytics team of the global markets sub division in the investment banking(_IB_) division.
 ## Summary
-I am a data scientist working at [UBS](https://www.ubs.com/) under the client analytics team of the global markets sub division in the investment banking division.
 I am adept in data analytic skills with an experience of nearly 3.5 years in business intelligence tools.
 I dare to travel the unravelled path for a challenging career in the digital revolution with a keen interest in artificial intelligence post my graduation from BITS-Pilani.
 ## Research Areas:

 This website is under development.